 inhabiting the vanishing point

 Tasha Fierce is an infinite being.
-They are also: a fat queer disabled nonbinary femme, a Black feminist, a writer, an artist, a gardener, an anarchist, a witch, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva territory known as Los Angeles.
-Their essays have been published in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY.com, Bitch Planet and other publications.
+They are also: a mad fat queer disabled nonbinary Black femme, a Black feminist, a writer, an artist, a facilitator, a gardener, an anarchist, a witch, a doula, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva/Kizh territory known as Pasadena, California.
+Their essays have been published in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY, Bitch Planet, and other publications.
 Their fiction appears in the anthology Nothing Without Us by Renaissance Press.
 You can learn more about their work by visiting their website at tashafierce.com, or by following @tashajfierce on FB/IG/Twitter.

 My name is Tasha Fierce.